 - In a small bowl, whisk together the cornstarch and water.

 - While constantly whisking the cherries, pour the cornstarch slurry into the saucepan.
 Continue to constantly whisk until the mixture thickens (~1 minute.)

 - Remove the cherry jam from the heat and place it in the fridge to cool down before filling the cupcakes.

 White Chocolate Buttercream

 - In a small mixing bowl, melt the white chocolate and set aside.

 - In a medium sized mixing bowl, beat together the butter and salt for one minute.

 - Add in half of the powdered sugar and beat until combined, then add in the rest of the powdered sugar.
 Beat in the melted white chocolate.

-- Fill the inside of each cupcake with cherry jam, then place the cupcake top back on top of it.
+- Fill the inside of each cupcake with some of the cherry jam.

 - Transfer the white chocolate buttercream to a piping bag fitted with your tip of choice, and generously frost each cupcake.